danReynolds/Personal-Site/work.md

 ## NerdWallet
 August - Dec 2016

-> Worked on a JavaScript and Python web application for managing conversations between financial advisors users of the Nerdwallet mobile app.
+> Worked on a JavaScript and Python web application for managing conversations between financial advisors and users of the Nerdwallet mobile app.

 ---